WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 ramdisksdidevice        boot
 ramdisksdipath          \boot\boot.sdi</pre>

-It&#8217;s not actually corrupted though; the reason why the devices are unknown is because bcdedit isn&#8217;t finding the disk signature of the volume I mounted. Â But it has the disk signature because I can boot with it without issue.
+It's not actually corrupted though; the reason why the devices are unknown is because bcdedit isn't finding the disk signature of the volume I mounted. Â But it has the disk signature because I can boot with it without issue.

-Continuing on&#8230;
+Continuing on...

 In order to try and find out what commands WSMAN was sending I enabled debugview on the SCVMM server:
 <http://support.microsoft.com/kb/970066?wa=wsignin1.0>